 3. Test and Optimize (the Right Way)

-According to Ascend2 and Research Partners, in late 2017, marketing professionals said that their most important data-driven marketing objective was “Basing more decisions on data analysis.”
+According to Ascend2 and Research Partners, marketing professionals said that their most important data-driven marketing objective was “Basing more decisions on data analysis.”

 Fortunately, email marketing is one area in which collecting data is relatively easy.
 The hard part is knowing what to track, how to analyze it, and when to act on it.